scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_setting_up_aurora.md

         Remember that all instances in the DB cluster use the same port.

-      When interacting with the RDS creation wizard, you'll come across some of the following important options DB Instance Class: Selects the instance class for EACH instance in the DB cluster.
+      Creating a cluster primary using the console When interacting with the RDS creation wizard, you'll come across some of the following important options DB Instance Class: Selects the instance class for the PRIMARY.

           Multi-AZ Deployment: Has to do with creating Aurora Replicas in other AZs for failover support.

           DB Instance Identifier:  Is a name for the primary instance in the DB cluster.
 This name will be used in the endpoint address for the primary instance of the cluster.

           DB Cluster Identifier:  This will be used in the cluster endpoint address.

           Master Username:  Will create a user that has the following SQL privs: create, drop, references, event, alter, delete, index, insert, select, update, create temporary tables, lock tables, trigger, create view, show view, alter routine, create routine, execute, create user, process, show databases, grant option.

         Availability Zone: If you WANT to specify a particular AZ for launching into.

         Enable Encryption: Enables encryption at rest for the DB cluster.

         Enable Enhanced Monitoring: Gives you statistics for the operating system that your DB cluster runs on.

+        Granularity:  Only available if enhanced monitoring is set to yes.
+          The number specified for granularity, in an interval, in seconds for metric collection.

+      Adding Read Replicas to the cluster
+        You can add up to 15 Aurora Replicas by using the Create Aurora Replica wizard

+        Select the primary instance for your cluster in the console -> Instance Actions -> Create Aurora Replica

+        Notable settings in the creation wizard
+          Availability Zone
+            This list includes only those AZs that are mapped by the DB subnet group was specified earlier in the VPC creation.